Advanced search

 Patients who entered Period 3 had completed a total of between 5-14 weeks of Ritalin XL treatment in Periods 1 and 2.
 Patients then assigned to placebo in Period 3 did not experience increased signs of withdrawal and rebound compared to patients who continued on Ritalin XL treatment.

 During short-term treatment both females and males had a statistically better improvement of DSM-IV ADHD RS compared to placebo in all Ritalin dose groups.
-For men best numerical improvement of the score was achieved with Ritalin XL 80 mg, whereas for women best improvement was reached in the lowest does group Ritalin XL 40 mg.
-This trend was not significant, and not seen during long-term treatment.
+For men best numerical improvement of the score was achieved with Ritalin XL 80 mg, whereas for women best improvement was reached in the lowest dose group Ritalin XL 40 mg.
+This trend was not significant and not seen during long-term treatment.
 A slightly higher incidence of AEs was observed in females compared to males; however, in general, a similar safety profile was demonstrated for males and females.
-Therefore the dose should be titrated individually (maximal possible dose 80 mg/d).
+Therefore, the dose should be titrated individually (the maximum dose is 80 mg/d).
 The regimen that achieves satisfactory symptom control with the lowest total daily dose should be employed.

 The 26-week open label extension of the core study of Ritalin XL in 298 adult patients with ADHD showed long term safety of Ritalin XL.
 Combining the continuous exposure to Ritalin XL of all patients treated in the core and the extension studies, a total of 354 patients continuously received Ritalin XL for > 6 months and 136 patients for > 12 months.

-The safety profile of Ritalin XL did not change with the longer duration of treatment of adult ADHD patients, as observed during this extension study.
+No serious unexpected adverse events were observed in this extension study.
+The safety profile of Ritalin XL did not change with the longer treatment duration of adult ADHD patients.
 The AE profile seen in the extension patients was similar to that observed in the core study.
-No unexpected SAEs were observed in this extension study and also most of the observed AEs were expected.
+However, the total frequency of AEs and the frequency of some specific AEs increased with duration of exposure (<2 months compared with >12 months).

 During long-term treatment 8.6% compared to 3.4% (Ritalin XL vs. placebo) of those with a normal baseline heart rate developed a heart rate > 100 bpm in at least one of the visits.